 In review, Alice took everything out and cleaned the cabinets.
-She previously had the non-slide shelf liners, but found that it was hindering items from sliding to the back of the shelves, so she removed some of them.
+She previously had the non-slide shelf liners but found that it was hindering items from sliding to the back of the shelves, so she removed some of them.
 She then sorted everything into relevant sections and removed items that were expired or that they never used.
-She told me that she only had about a Kroger bag full of things, so not much since they don’t currently keep much in stock.
+She told me that she only had a Kroger bag full of things, so not much since they don’t currently keep much in stock.

-The Top Shelf – “extra/occassional items” shelf: The sugar & flour was placed in labeled containers instead of the bags since they had a tendency to tear & spill as they were removed from the pantry.
-Alice plans to swap out the labels later, but didn’t want to delay in providing me with the after photos of her work (Thanks Alice!).
+The Top Shelf – “extra/occasional items” shelf: The sugar & flour was placed in labeled containers instead of the bags since they had a tendency to tear & spill as they were removed from the pantry.
+Alice plans to swap out the labels later but didn’t want to delay in providing me with the after photos of her work (Thanks Alice!).
 The green bin on the top shelf holds their bagged items – beans, rice, dip mixes, etc. They almost didn’t use the basket because they were afraid “out of sight/out of mind”, but they decided to try it and see what happens.
 Note: Alice shared with me that she was able to get an extra can of peanuts that she snagged really cheaply because she combined a coupon and a sale (she’s one of my stockpiler‘s in training lol).
 You go girl!!!

 Second Shelf – Drink, Mr. Alice’s Snack Food’s and Spaghetti Fixin’s: Going from left to right, Alice used a hanging shelf she obtained from the Container Store to add extra height to that shelf.
-On the shelf she placed a box of Splenda packets on its side.
+On the shelf, she placed a box of Splenda packets on its side.
 She just tore the top off the box & laid it on its side for easy access…the shelf also holds bagged coffee.
 Coffee filters fit right below this shelf and their various tea boxes are located behind the coffee filters.
-Next to the shelf they have their taller items.
+Next to the shelf, they have their taller items.

 Third Shelf – Canned goods, larger containers of seasoning (salt, pepper) and smaller height items: When sending me the photos Alice realized that Mr. Alice’s cocoa was on this shelf when she originally put it on the 2nd shelf, guess Mr. Alice decided he liked it there better….oh well, she now has the room right LOL.